PrefectHQ/prefect/docs/orchestration/getting-started/registering-and-running-a-flow.md

 Your flow has been successfully registered!

+***Labels**

+You may have noticed that both your registered flow and your local agent have labels associated with them.
+Specifically, your may have noticed that your flow had a single label set to the hostname of your local machine (e.g. "Janes-MacBook.local").

+This hostname label ensures that only local agents started on this machine can execute your registered flow.
+Without labels, your flow might get picked up by other agents running in your infrastructure, or your locally running agent would attempt to execute other flows - potentially even flows that it can't access!

+Labels are a powerful feature of Prefect Cloud and Server, providing fine control over exactly what flows your agents can execute.

 ## Start an Agent

 You're almost ready to start scheduling flow runs using the Prefect Backend.